maxikg/mongowg/README.md

    * Supported region types: Cuboid, Polygonal and Global
    * Supported features: region inheritances, priorities, owners, members and flags)

-## Compilation
+## Compile

-Binaries are possibly released on Github: https://github.com/maxikg/mongowg/releases
+Binaries are possibly released on GitHub: https://github.com/maxikg/mongowg/releases

 If not or you just want to build it by yourself there are just a few steps.
 You only need Java Development Kit 1.7+, Apache Maven 3 and Git.